ManApart/starfield-eye/readme.md

 Starfield Eye is an Ad Free, Searchable Starmap for Starfield.

-Open it on a second monitor while playing, or on your phone to plane your next adventure.
+Open it on a second monitor while playing, or on your phone to plan your next adventure.

 Search for planets based on any combination of resources, traits, features, name and more.
 Easily find a planet for your outpost that contains Aluminum, Iron, and a mountain view.